ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/Tutorial.rst

 Tutorials
 =============

 This chapter walks users through experiment configuration options for various severe weather events.
-It assumes that users have already (1) :ref:`built the SRW App <BuildSRW>` successfully and (2) run the out-of-the-box case contained in ``config.community.yaml`` (and copied to ``config.yaml`` in :numref:`Step %s <QuickBuildRun>` or :numref:`Step %s <UserSpecificConfig>`) to completion.
+It assumes that users have already :ref:`built the SRW App <BuildSRW>` successfully.

 Users can run through the entire set of tutorials or jump to the one that interests them most.
+The first tutorial is recommended for users who have never run the SRW App before.
 The five tutorials address different skills:

    #. :ref:`Severe Weather Over Indianapolis <fcst1>`: Change physics suites and compare graphics plots.
    #. :ref:`Cold Air Damming <fcst2>`: Coming soon!